 Well, it very much can, actually.
 GTA 5 may have since been re-released to lengthen its lifespan, but it originally came out in 2013.
-A lot has changed since then, and with a new generation of consoles around the corner, the PS5 and Xbox Series X, rumours are starting to spin that the next game in Rockstar's most famous franchise could be on its way.
+A lot has changed since then, and with a new generation of consoles finally released, comprised of the PS5 and Xbox Series X and S, rumours are starting to spin that the next game in Rockstar's most famous franchise could be on its way.

-We've gathered everything we know about the game right here for your delectation — let's get down to it.
+We've gathered everything we know about Grand Theft Auto 6 right here for your delectation — let's get down to it.

 GTA 6 release date

 Starting with possible release dates, it's worth giving you a bit of background.
 While GTA 5 released in 2013, Rockstar couldn't immediately turn its full attention to developing a sequel.
 It apparently did start work on GTA 6 in 2014, but meanwhile had the small matter of Red Dead Redemption 2 to make, let alone the PC, PS4 and Xbox One versions of GTA 5, and the PC and Google Stadia versions of Red Dead Redemption 2.

 All of those take work, but are now out of the way.
 That's the logic applied to a leak, purportedly from a playtester who's been in contact with GTA 6 during development.
 That source, which remains uncorroborated, suggests that Rockstar is aiming for a 2021 release date.

 Now that we're into 2021, we're not hugely confident about that, though - that would mean Rockstar announcing and releasing the game within a year, which isn't too common, and we've heard nothing official yet.

 Nonetheless, recent rumours suggest that a late 2021 teaser announcement could be close, thanks to some strange artwork teases posted by the developer and a "private" video found lurking on its YouTube channel.
 Still, we think it's most likely that the game will be fully released in 2022, taking Rockstar's trademark delays into account.